iarfhlaith/Footprint/readme.rst

 What is Footprint
 #################

 Footprint is a project management tool built for web designers.
-Aim at freelancers and small businesses within the web industry, this web app supports project tracking and collaborative communication between designer and client.
+Aimed at freelancers and small businesses within the web industry, this web app supports project tracking and collaborative communication between designer and client.
 Staff, Clients, Projects, Tasks, Images, and Documents can all be managed on Footprint.